colinta/Mechy/README.md

 KBD mainKeys[] = { MM_0, MM_1, MM_2 };

-// If this is a private keyboard you can hardcode them, otherwise look at
+// If this is a "private" keyboard you can hardcode them, otherwise look at
 // Layers.ino for how I put them in a secrets file.
 They'll still be visible to
 // someone who gets your keyboard and knows what to look for. const char* macros[7] = {"", "", "", "", "", "", ""};